surma/surma.dev/content/things/compile-js.md

 The `create_IO_global()` function is something the transpiler injects into every program as part of the so-called prelude, making the object available under a global I called `IO`.
+If your program doesn't use it, the C++ compilers Dead Code Eliminiation (DCE) will remove it for you!
 I used this infrastructure to write a whole battery of tests.
 For example:

 ```rust
 #[test]